Robert Shanebrook can be reached at:

 He was on the Board of Directors of the Friends of Photography, Carmel and San Francisco, California.

-Bob consults in the fields of silver halide technology and photographic history at George Eastman Museum, Rochester, NY. and commercial clients.
+Bob consults in the fields of photographic technology and photographic history at George Eastman Museum, Rochester NY. and Rochester Museum and Science Center, Rochester NY and commercial and legal clients.

-On behalf of the American National Standards Institute, ANSI, he is a voting delegate to International Standards Organization: Photography Technical Committee.
+On behalf of the American National Standards Institute, ANSI, he is a voting delegate to International Standards Organization, Photography Technical Committee representing the USA in the fields of color and monochrome pictorial photography, aerial photography, and radiography.

-He and his wife of over 50 years Lynne live and sail on Irondequoit Bay, near Rochester, NY.
+He and his wife of over 55 years Lynne, live and sail on Irondequoit Bay of Lake Ontario, near Rochester, NY.
 They have adult children, Stefanie and Adam and four grandchildren.

 He can be contacted at: makingKODAKfilm@yahoo.com